-- 2.9 A robust evidence base was prepared to support the planning policies in the Core Strategy and Land Allocations Local Plan.
+- 2.10 A robust evidence base was prepared to support the planning policies in the Core Strategy and Land Allocations Local Plan.
 This is published in the form of background documents.
-Further information on the Council's current evidence base is available here: Evidence Base - 2.10 The Local Plan evidence base is being updated as part of the Local Plan review see section 'Development Plan Documents Under Preparation'.
+Further information on the Council's evidence base is available here: Evidence Base - 2.11 The evidence base to support the Local Plan review was published as part of the Regulation 18 consultation on the Local Plan.
+This evidence base will be updated as part of preparing the Regulation 19 submission version of the Local Plan Further information on the Local Plan evidence base is available here: Regulation 18 Evidence base